 Our safari guide reported the injured elephant and requested assistance, but unfortunately, there wasn’t anyone qualified in the area to tranquilize and then treat his injuries.
 This young bull elephant suffered in and out of our camp and within a few days died of suffocation.

 Our guests who witnessed this tragic event wanted to prevent this from happening again and a few months later, Rachel McRobb, the CEO of Conservation South Luangwa worked with us and found an outstanding veterinarian in Lusaka, Zambia who was willing to move to Mfuwe and trade in a rather quiet practice of cats and dogs for one with a bit more adventure.

-Dr. Sichande, 5 years later, is now an honored Wildlife Veterinarian in Zambia and between hands-on training that you can only learn in the bush and specialized professional training in surrounding countries, he is a leading expert and one of four full-time wildlife veterinarians in the Country.
+Dr. Sichande, 6 years later, is now an honored wildlife veterinarian in Zambia and between hands-on training that you can only learn in the bush and specialized professional training in surrounding countries, he is a leading expert and one of the few full-time wildlife veterinarians in the Country.
 Dr. Mwamba Sichande, is fully employed by Conservation South Luangwa and Zambian Carnivore Programme.

 The role of wildlife veterinarian is a critical position in an area of Zambia teeming with iconic wildlife.
 In addition to treating wild animals, he also vaccinates, spays, and neuters local domestic animals, mentors students of veterinary medicine and monitors and treats Conservation South Luangwa’s Delta Dog Detection Team.